zzwx/fresh/docs/index.md

 # Fresher

-Fresher is a command-line tool that builds and (re)starts your web application every time you save a Go or template file like fresh but fresher.
+Fresher is a command-line tool that builds and (re)starts your web application every time you save a Go or template file.
+It is like resh but fresher.

 It has been forked from [fresh](https://github.com/gravityblast/fresher) because the author [Andrea Franz](http://gravityblast.com) set it as unmaintained.